 Applicants will be disqualified for any of the following reasons:

 - Fails to keep an appointment in the selection process without notifying the Professional Services Bureau.
 The applicant will be allowed to enter the next selection process by resubmitting an Application Form.

 - Fails to be certified as physically fit to perform the duties of a Police Officer.
-If the condition of the applicant changes, applicant may reapply by resubmitting an Application Form after next job announcement.
+If the condition of the applicant changes, the applicant may reapply by resubmitting an Application Form after the next job announcement.

 - Two or more moving violations within twelve months of applying.

 - No Driving Under the Influence (DUI) violations within 60 months of applying.

 - Applicants must have a good credit history with no bankruptcy petition filed or pending within the last sixty months.
 The Chief of Police may waive this requirement for extraordinary circumstances.
 The applicant may provide information regarding the circumstances of any bankruptcy or negative credit history, which will be considered by the Chief of Police in reviewing the application.
 Waiver of this requirement shall be solely at the discretion of the Chief of Police.

 - Any felony convictions.